-After four successful years in the public sector, BEET is expanding into the private sector with a proven track record in global behavioral solutions.
-Our goal is to deliver long-term strategies and tailored solutions that drive real impact through strong partnerships and innovative approaches.
-Built and renovated 60 polyclinics worth 50 million EUR and secured an additional 70 million EUR for further development.
-Developed a groundbreaking behavioral tool for mental health, set to be featured in an upcoming OECD publication and adaptable to various contexts.
-Co-authors of the LOGIC publication and other significant documents from OECD, WHO, and the World Bank, influencing global discussions and delivering innovative solutions across public and private sectors.
+We helped to build and renovate 60 polyclinics worth 50 million EUR and secured an additional 70 million EUR for further development.
+We developed a groundbreaking behavioural tool for mental health, which is set to be featured as a country example in an OECD publication and is adaptable to various contexts.
+We are co-authors of the LOGIC publication and other significant OECD publications, shaping the field of behavioural science, as well as contributing to WHO and World Bank initiatives, influencing global discussions and delivering innovative solutions across the public and private sectors.

 Lukáš Sekelský